 Planning a remodel- you need to read this!

 I have decided to decree the newest and most exciting superpower of all time to be: HINDSIGHT.
 This is the superpower I would bestow on all my clients.
-Because God love ’em, they need it.
-If only I could do my best impersonation of the gypsy lady who could see into the magic crystal ball and then share the knowledge with the aformentioned clients.
+Because God love ’em, most need it.

 1.understanding of a situation or event only after it has happened or developed.

 Oh Wait!
 I do share this knowledge with clients!

 Indeed I do.
 No crystal ball needed.
 Just good old fashioned experience.
 What a concept.
 If I could somehow fast forward to the end of a project where the client and I are walking a job site and they are saying, “Well guess we should have done this or that.
 Should have listened to you it looks like”.